 Szeged, Hungary’s third-largest city, is located on Hungary’s southern border, just under two hours’ drive from Budapest.
 A popular weekend destination, Szeged straddles the pretty Tisza River, boasting opulent Art Nouveau buildings and lovely parks and squares.

 However, of all the things to do in Szeged, it’s the Votive Church, the city’s most iconic landmark and popular tourist attraction.
 Dominating the skyline, the Votive Church features twin spires reaching an impressive 91 meters.
 Also known as the Szeged Cathedral, the church is the fourth largest in Hungary and features a mix of Roman, Gothic, and eastern Byzantine styles.

-Designed by Frederick Schulek, construction of the Votive Church began in 1913 but was not completed until 1930 due to the outbreak of World War I.
+Designed by Frederick Schulek, the construction of the Votive Church began in 1913 but was not completed until 1930 due to the outbreak of World War I.

 The church sits in the impressive Dom Square and contains five huge bells and one of the largest organs in Europe.
 It is, however, most famous for its intricate, colorful frescos, the most distinctive being the “Madonna in Fur of Szeged,” featuring the Madonna wearing traditional Hungarian folk clothing.